What Is A Publisher Trading Desk?

 Today’s marketers have lots to do.
 It can be hard enough to find time for meetings, deadlines and everything else on their plate – let alone take the diligence necessary to use DSPs, ad exchanges and impression trading desks to their full potential.

 That’s where a publisher trading desk comes in.
 A publisher trading desk is a tool that allows marketers to outsource and streamline Programmatic Advertising.
+Real time bidding () is a type of programmatic advertising in which publishers offer their ad inventory in real-time auctions to advertisers.
+This process is facilitated through a publisher trading desk.
 Keep reading for more information about publisher trading desks and how they can help support your marketing endeavors.

 Understanding the Publisher Trading Desk